bencord0/cloudmeta/README.txt

 Gentoo
 ------
-Recompile python with USE=sqlite
+For python versions prior to 3.4, install dev-python/virtualenv.
-Also install
+Recompile python with USE=sqlite or install database header files
-	dev-python/virtualenv
+    dev-db/postgresql-base or dev-db/mysql
-	dev-db/postgresql-base
+You may also need to install their python bindings
-	dev-libs/libmemcached
+    dev-python/psycopg or dev-python/mysql-python

 Debian/Ubuntu
 =============